nodejs/node/README.md

 ### Verifying Binaries

-Download directories contain a `SHASUMS256.txt` file with SHA checksums for the files.
+Downloaded directories contain a `SHASUMS256.txt` file with SHA checksums for the files.

 To download `SHASUMS256.txt` using `curl`: